ejmr/LNVL/docs/Howto.md

     Lobby = LNVL.Character:new{name="Lobby", color="#363"}

-The creates the character `Lobby` and defines his name and color, i.e. the color of that character’s dialog on screen.
+This creates the character `Lobby` and defines his name and color, i.e. the color of that character’s dialog on screen.

 ### Speaking With Characters ###